curl/everything-curl/sourcecode-layout.md

 Some of the more notable ones include:

-- `buildconf`: used to build configure and more when building curl from source off the git repository.
+- `buildconf`: used to build configure and more when building curl from source out of the git repository.
-- `buildconf.bat`: the windows version of buildconf.
+- `buildconf.bat`: the Windows version of buildconf.
 Run this after having checked out the full source code from git.
 - `CHANGES`: generated at release and put into the release archive.
 It contains the 1000 latest changes to the source repository.
-- `configure`: a generated script that is used on unix-like systems to generate a setup when building curl.
+- `configure`: a generated script that is used on Unix-like systems to generate a setup when building curl.
-- `COPYING`: the license detailing the rules for your using this code.
+- `COPYING`: the license detailing the rules for your using the code.
 - `GIT-INFO`: only present in git and contains information about how to build curl after having checked out the code from git.
-- `maketgz`: the script used to produce release archives, and daily snapshots
+- `maketgz`: the script used to produce release archives and daily snapshots
 - `README`: a short summary of what curl and libcurl are.
-- `RELEASE-NOTES`: contains the changes done for the latest release - and when found in git it contains the changes done since the previous release that are destined to end up in the coming release.
+- `RELEASE-NOTES`: contains the changes done for the latest release; when found in git it contains the changes done since the previous release that are destined to end up in the coming release.

 ### lib

 This directory contains the full source code for libcurl.
-It is the same source code for all platforms.
-Over one hundred C source files and a few more private header files.
-The header files used when building applications against libcurl are not stored in this directory, see include/curl for those.
+It is the same source code for all platforms - over one hundred C source files and a few more private header files.
+The header files used when building applications against libcurl are not stored in this directory; see include/curl for those.

-Depending on what features that are enabled in your own build and what functions your platform provide, some of the source files or portions of the source files may contain code that is not used in your particular build.
+Depending on what features are enabled in your own build and what functions your platform provides, some of the source files or portions of the source files may contain code that is not used in your particular build.

 ### lib/vtls